clips/clips.github.io/_pages/hs.md

 - [Ilia Markov](https://ilia-markov.github.io) (CLiPS, University of Antwerp)
 - [Tom De Smedt](https://www.organisms.be/) (CLiPS, University of Antwerp and [textgain](https://www.textgain.com))

+# <a name="Acknowledgments"/>Acknowledgments
+The project ARRS N6-0099: "The linguistic landscape of hate speech on social media", 2019 – 2023

 # <a name="Publications"/>Publications

 # <a name="Related"/>Related work